On this page:

-For example, a new lawn that uses Bermuda will require two pounds of seed for every 1000 foot squared, while Bahia requires five times that much.
+For example, a new lawn that uses Bermuda will require two pounds of seed for every 1,000 square feet, while Bahia requires five times that much.
 Thus, it is inaccurate to assume that just because a type of seed is the cheapest per unit that it is the most economical.

 Size of Lawn

 The size of your lawn is a crucial factor when calculating the cost of a grass reseeding project.
 To find out the size of your yard, you multiply the length by the width in feet.
 This multiplication result will let you know how many square feet your garden has.

 If your property is not a perfect square or rectangle, use our acreage calculator to find the square footage of your property using a map.